What are Nutrients?

 Nutrients are molecules in food that all organisms need to make energy, grow, develop, and reproduce.
-A lot of scientific research has beeen done to identify the various nutrients and to determine minimum, average, optimal, and excessive intake of these molecules.
-So much research has been done, in fact, that interpreting the information may be confusing.
-Click on a link to learn more about these nutrients and what foods provide them.
+Click on a link to learn more about what these nutrients do and what foods provide them.

 Coming Soon